Amalfi Coast Bike and Boat

 After leaving Sorrento by bike, cross the peninsular via Passo San Pietro and arrive on the fabulous Amalfi coast.
 Your first stop is Positano, a beautiful town with multicoloured houses clustered tightly together and spilling down to the sea.
 Carrying on along the coast road past terraces crammed with lemon groves and olive trees you eventually reach Amalfi, the main town of the coast that carries its name.
 Wander through the inviting alleys or simply sit and admire the sensational setting of this gorgeous town.
 You are free for dinner tonight, as the crew will have a night off, so peruse the many restaurants for your evening meal.
 We spend the night in Amalfi’s little harbour.

 Today we leave Amalfi and continue eastwards along the undulating coast road through the small seaside towns of Minori and Maiori.
 If you wish, you can extend the route by a further 10 kms and climb to Ravello, a tiny village perched on a hillside – the views and the freewheel back down afterwards are well worth the extra effort!
-You then continue on to either Vietri or Cetara where you re-board the boat for a cruise to the Island of Capri where we moor in roadstead in a quiet bay for the night.
-(In the event of severe weather, the boat may have to moor in port instead of in roadstead.
-If this occurs you may be subject to a fee, which has to be paid locally)
+You then continue on to Vietri and reboard the boat for a short cruise to the small fishing village of Cetara where the boat moors for the night.

 Day 5: Capri

-No cycling today, instead you are free to explore the delightful island of Capri on foot after you disembark with the tender in Marina Piccola (Capri).
-Walk up through the town lined with elegant boutiques to the ‘Piazzetta’ an exquisite square with lovely views across the bay to Naples and Mt.
+No cycling today, instead he day starts with a scenic cruise across to the delightful island of Capri.
+Here you disembark for an exploration on foot.
+Walk up through the town, lined with elegant boutiques to the ‘Piazzetta’, an exquisite square with lovely views across the bay to Naples and Mt.
 Vesuvius.
 The best views however are from Monte Solaro.
 You can catch the bus to Anacapri (20 mins) and then take the chairlift to the summit.
 If you wish, you can descend on foot.
 If this all sounds like too much effort, you can of course spend the day on the beach, swimming in the silky blue waters of the Tyrrhenean sea.
 In the late afternoon you cruise to the Isle of Ischia, mooring for the night in the pretty port of Casamicciola.

 It’s back on the bikes today as you ride around the western coastline of Ischia, Campania’s largest island to Sant Angelo on the southern coast.
 The pine clad hillsides and vineyards have earned the island its’ nickname of ‘Isola Verde’ or green isle and today’s ride through the seaside towns of Chiaia, Forio and Panza is all about absorbing the Mediterranean scents and flavours of this pleasant island.
 Overnight in port in Ischia Sant’Angelo.

-After a short crossing to neighbouring Procida disembark for a stroll around the town and the impressive San Michele Abbey perched on the clifftop.
-Re-board and head across the bay to explore Naples.
-The city is an enigma, chaotic and frenetic but also romantic and beautiful.
-Wonder the narrow streets with washing strung across them like over-sized bunting, visit baroque churches and the Plebiscito Piazza.
-Slip into a pizzeria for an authentic Pizza Napoli or just take a seat and absorb the Neapolitans going about their daily business.
-Afterwards, cruise along the coast to Castellammare di Stabia where you moor for your last night aboard.
+After a short crossing to neighbouring Procida, disembark for a stroll around the town and the impressive San Michele Abbey perched on the clifftop.
+Re-board and head across the bay to Pozzuolli for a visit to the Solftara volcanic crater which emits jets of steam and sulfurous fumes.
+Afterwards the boat cruises along the coast to its home port of Castellammare di Stabia where you moor for your last night aboard.

 Day 8: Departure